PriyaS-99/Dictionary-implementation/README.md

 # Dictionary-implementation
-Implementation of Dictionary using C
+Implementation of Dictionary using C.
 The implementation involves building a dictionary using simple data structures.
 It is built in C language using linked lists.
 It includes adding words to a dictionary, searching a word in the dictionary and displaying words of the dictionary.

 The add() function allows a user to add words and their meanings to the dictionary.
 As the words are added they are automatically arranged in alphabetical order.